sap-tutorials/Tutorials/tutorials/iot-ds-4-build-test/iot-ds-4-build-test.md

   - How to test Leonardo IoT Notification
   - How to test Decision Support application

-If you make any changes to a MTA project, you'll need to build and deploy the project for the changes to take effect.
+If you make any changes to an MTA project, you'll need to build and deploy the project for the changes to take effect.

 ---